JasonQiu1/SLogo/README.md

           when running code, which includes line number, the raw line of code itself, and where in the running process the error occurred (tokenizing, parsing, interpreting, runtime, etc.)
     * Animation:
         * Play, pause, step through, replay animation
         * Animation supports 3 modes (wrap, window, fence) and can be easily extended to support new modes that controls the turtle's behavior when it reaches the edge.
         * Draw line, erase line
-      * User may change animation speed (speed down/slow down future animations)
+        * User may speed up/slow down both ongoing and future animations

 ### Assignment Impressions